BielUsal/ComputationalProjects/Julia/AstroPhysics/readme.md

-#Some-Body problems
+# Some-Body problems

 Here, we will be solving some $n=2,3$ body problems with initial parameters of real systems.
-They are pretty self-descriptive
+They are documented in the Notebooks themselves